-I’m a licensed and registered Occupational Therapist practicing in Georgia in adult inpatient rehabilitation, acute care, and geriatrics.
+I’m a licensed and registered Occupational Therapist practicing in Colorado in acute care and adult inpatient rehabilitation.

 I earned my BA in Psychology at the University of Missouri-St. Louis and my Master’s of Science in Occupational Therapy at Brenau University in Atlanta.

-When I’m not helping patients get back to their lives, I enjoy yoga, hiking, traveling, exploring new restaurants, and volunteering with animal rescue.
+When I’m not helping patients get back to their lives, I enjoy hiking, traveling, exploring new restaurants, and volunteering with animal rescue.
 I also enjoy blogging about sustainability on my other website, Tamborasi.com.

-I created My OT Spot for anyone interested in the field of occupational therapy as well as students, new grads, and OTs already on the path to becoming the best OT they can be.
+I created My OT Spot for anyone interested in the field of occupational therapy as well as OT students, new grads, and OTs already on the path to becoming the best OT they can be.

 Along the way of my personal OT journey, I had a hard time finding reliable resources that were easy to follow, relatable, and that covered everything relevant to practicing OT in an everyday setting.